oneapi-src/oneAPI-tab/README.rst

  oneAPI Community Forum
 ================================

+The oneAPI Community Forum exists to define a standards-based, cross-architecture open specification for accelerated computing and to foster the open-source implementations of the specification.

+More information can be found at `oneapi.com <https://oneapi.com>`__.

 This repository hosts notes and presentation materials from the oneAPI Community Forum meetings.
 The meetings are open and comprised of industry experts that help guide the oneAPI specification.
-More information on oneAPI can be found at `oneapi.com <https://oneapi.com>`__.

 The policies and governance processes are also available on this repo.